wavefrontHQ/docs/pages/doc/dashboards_managing.md

    ![json tree.png](images/json_tree.png)

    You can also edit the JSON code directly by selecting **Tree > Code**.
-For example, to change a chart row height, edit the row's `heightFactor` property:
+For example, to change a row height, edit the row's `heightFactor` property:

    ```
    ...